 Understanding Headless Architecture: Benefits, Use Cases, APIs, Best Practices and Challenges

-Headless architectures enable a decoupled approach to web and app development, i.e., it allows content and services to be mismatched and shared across different channels or heads while being perfectly interoperable.
+Headless architecture enables a decoupled approach to web and app development, allowing content and services to be mismatched and shared across different channels or heads while being perfectly interoperable.
 With a proper headless architecture, you can also build a centralized repository of reusable services within your organization.

 Compared to a monolith approach, decoupling everything will also sophisticate the architecture and will force you to make more decisions.
 You will have to select different technologies and services, but that’s for the greater good, and the inherent challenges can be quickly resolved by being pragmatic, with reasonable anticipation and best practices.

-Headless refers to a system or software that can run without a graphical user interface (GUI).
+Headless is a concept, system, or software that can run without a graphical user interface (GUI).
 This means the system can be controlled and accessed remotely without displaying anything.

-Headless architecture is a concept that marks the separation of the front end (user interface) from the back end (business logic) of the website.
+Headless architecture is a concept that separates the website's front end (user interface) from its back end (business logic).

 Does that ring a bell?
 Microservices?
 Kind of.
 The concept of microservices is much broader than headless.